 7 Ways To Nail Your First 7 Days As A Yacht Stew.

-Each episode, you’ll hear about the real yacht life, info on how to kickstart your superyacht career and tips on becoming a super stew.
+Hear about the real yacht life, info on how to kickstart your superyacht career and tips on becoming a super stew.

-I’m a Chief Stewardess with over 6 years experience in the superyacht industry.
-I help aspiring yacht crew land their first job and teach the skills needed to an amazing JUNIOR STEW.
+A Chief Stew with 6+ years experience in the superyacht industry.
+I help aspiring crew confidently land their first job and teach the skills needed to be a stand out YACHT STEW.

 Breakfast service – My favourite shift onboard, it’s the quietest time on the boat, no guests are awake it’s usually just yourself, some deck crew and an officer up.
 You get to take in the beautiful sunrises and the water is usually so calm.
-I am a morning person so I loved setting up the breakfast table watching the ocean glimmer on the surface while the sun is rising.
-However it is no doubt a big job, every service shift is.
+I am a morning person so I loved setting up the breakfast table and watching the ocean glimmer on the surface while the sun is rising.
+However, it is no doubt a big job, as every service shift is.
 You need to use your time wisely as once the guests are up the focus is on them.

 I can’t emphasise enough how preparation is key to smooth running service.
-The night before your shift check the decor schedule (if you don;t have one onboard I suggest creating one before charter as it takes the thinking out of wondering what decor to use each day when you are sleep deprived)
+The night before your shift check the decor schedule (if you don’t have one onboard I suggest creating one before charter as it takes the thinking out of wondering what decor to use each day when you are sleep deprived)

-You’ll also pull all the decor out so it’s ready to roll in the AM. be sure to check with the Captain to see if you will be cruising overnight as you don’t want a glass fishbowl rolling down the stairs.
-This is all done the night before.
+Then you choose your napkins and do your folds doing any ironing necessary, you’ll also pull all the decor out so it’s ready to roll in the AM.
+Be sure to check with the Captain to see if you will be cruising overnight to stow any items as you don’t want a glass fishbowl rolling down the stairs.
+All of this prep should be done the night before.

 The coffee, water and juice station will need to be set up.
 You may be responsible for squeezing the fresh juice daily… if you are, make sure it has time to chill in the fridge as if you put loads of ice in the juice jug it makes it difficult to pour and can make it watery.
 Also if you’re doing plain orange juice and cutting the fruit make sure there is no skin on the oranges as it can make the juice bitter.
-The coffee again depends on the boat, some boats with american guests will want filter coffee, this again takes time to brew so make sure it’s organised and kept hot in a thermos.
+The coffee again depends on the boat, some boats with American guests will want filter coffee, this again takes time to brew so make sure it’s organised and kept hot in a thermos.
 You may also put a thermos with hot water out on display and a variety of teas with assorted milks.
-Usually you will ask the guests if they would like a tea or coffee and go and make it fresh in the pantry (unless its filter coffee you’ll pour from the coffee jug it was made in).
+You will ask the guests if they would like tea or coffee and go and make it fresh in the pantry (unless it’s filter coffee you’ll pour from the coffee jug it was made in).
 The coffee and tea station just makes the buffet look full and guests can help themselves if they would like.

 You can also go around the table offering water or juice.
 Remembering who has still water and who has sparkling (because you read the guest preferences sheet).